MaxGiuP/Hyprland-dotfiles/README.md

 # Hyprland-dotfiles

 Dotfiles for Hyprland, Quickshell and Illogical-Impulse with symlink installer.
+Just end_4 with better bar arrangement, update script and removed anime stuff.

 ## Screenshots